 #8 Develop a marketing plan

-Having a solid marketing plan will help you save time.
+Having a solid marketing plan will help you save time and make it easier to promote your photography business in general.
 Your main objective is to acquire a solid stream of clients.
 Earlier, we looked at three important elements to your marketing plan: who is your audience, what is your selling point (niche) and your website.

 Other important areas that should be included in your plan include email marketing, social media presence, SEO optimization and blog.
 You need to cover a majority of these points and fit it into your daily routine.